krschroeder/baseframe_js/src/readmes/_readme.md

 # Baseframe JS #
 A suite of useful JavaScript plugins and functions for front-end development.
 Instead of searching for unconnected plugins that may not work together well, this suite does.
 The package features plugins for collapsible sections, modals, parallaxing elements, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling, throttled resizing, querystring parameter filtering and more.
+It features utilities for setting and getting cookies, smooth scrolling, debounced resizing, querystring parameter filtering and more.
 The plugin's are meant to be configurable and consistent with each other.

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish) ##
 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
 Cash is a small jQuery alternative that give developers DOM traversing and manipulation.